Jeevesh1/Nimbus_Project_Group_9_Hostel_Management_System/README.md

 The goal is to provide college admin / hostel-incharge a quick and easy system to track hostel-related information.

 ## Features / Functionalities
-- Add new student / tenant.
+- Add new student
-- Delete student / tenant.
+- Delete student
-- Update student / tenant information.
+- Update student
-- Allocate rooms / beds.
+- Allocate rooms
-- Release rooms / beds.
+- Release rooms
 - View list of current hostel residents.
 - Search student by ID / name.
-- Basic validation (where applicable).
-- Any other feature you implemented: e.g. fee management, leave/permission status, occupancy report, etc.

-*(You should list here **all** the functions your team has implemented so far.)*

 ## How to Compile & Run
 1. Clone the repository: